5 medium-sized baking apples such as Granny Smith, cut into 1/2-inch dice (see notes)

 4. Gently fold the pastry border up around the apples, so that the edges of the apples are covered with pastry, but most of the apples are still visible.

-Delicious by itself, and even better served with whipped cream, ice cream or Cajeta de Leche (Mexican caramel sauce).
+This tart is delicious by itself, and even better served with whipped cream, ice cream or Cajeta de Leche (Mexican caramel sauce), or whatever caramel sauce you might have on hand.